Visual impairment and blindness

 In addition, siblings of children with RB might be at risk themselves for the same disease.
 Genetic counselling is essential in this setting to assure that the whole family is screened for RB and understands the potential risks for their health and their offspring.

-If a family of a child with RB and germline mutation in the RB1 gene is expecting a new baby, that baby should be monitored closely by a trained ophthalmologist during the first years of life to screen for the disease.
+If a family of a child with RB and germline mutation in the RB1 gene wants to have another baby, there are some countries where pre-implantation diagnose of the embryo can be performed to select the ones free from the mutation in the RB1 gene.
+For parents without the mutation but an affected child, the sibling should be monitored closely by a trained ophthalmologist during the first years of life to screen for the disease.

 External support groups can be helpful when dealing with a recent diagnosis.
 It is also helpful to share experiences with families and friends who have been affected by a similar condition.

 Close friends and relatives can help in coping with the new situation.
 However, sharing with people who are going through the same situation can sometimes be even more beneficial.
 Often, you can share disease related issues with them that are hard to understand if you are not living with a similar situation.

 You can ask your healthcare team about patient’s associations related to your disease.
 If you also wish to have an online resource available at any time, you can find people to talk to in the Share4Rare community.
 It is extremely important to validate all of the information you find online with your treatment team.